-Ok, this problem is very similar to what we have done in before.
+Ok, this problem is very similar to what we have done before.
 Which is calculating the heat loss from various surfaces and adding all of those to get the total heat loss from the house.
 And to calculate the oil requirement based on the furnace efficiency.
-The house is located in Bismark, ND and HDD there is given as 9,000 so HDD is given.
+The house is located in Bismark, ND and HDD there is given as 9,000, so HDD is given.
 This HDD remains the same for all different surfaces.
-And we also know the surfaces of each of these components like windows.
+And we also know the surfaces of each of these components, like windows.
 Let’s do the calculation first for windows.

-Windows area is given as 860 ft and we also know the R-value of this.
+Windows area is given as 860 square ft, and we also know the R-value of this.
 R-value is given as 1 – this is ft °F h/BTUs.
 So we can calculate heat loss through windows.
-Where all we need is the area, 860 ft times HDD which is 9,000 in this case times 24 hours in a day divided by, we get the R-value here.
+Where all we need is the area, 860 square ft times HDD which is 9,000 in this case times 24 hours in a day divided by, we get the R-value here.
 That is 1 ft°F h/BTU.
-So ft/ ft cancel, °F/°F, 24 hours/24 hours, days and days so the total heat loss through windows is the number that we get here.
+So ft/ ft cancel, °F/°F, 24 hours/24 hours, days and days, so the total heat loss through windows is the number that we get here.
 It happens to be 185,760,000 BTUs.

-Similarly we can calculate the heat loss - this is through windows.
+Similarly, we can calculate the heat loss - this is through windows.
 We can calculate heat loss through the walls.
 Wall area is 2,920 ft2 times 9,000 °F days times 24 hours per day divided by R-value of 19 for walls.
 And we can cancel out the units and make sure that everything makes sense and this turns out to be 33,195,789 BTUs.

 Now heat loss through the roof.
 You can calculate it again separately and the area of the roof happens to be 3850 ft2, and 9,000 degree days times 24 hours over a day divided by, the roof generally has higher R-value, 22 ft2 °F h/BTUs, ok?
 Now let’s cancel out these units and the heat loss is to be 37,800,000 BTUs.
 So the total heat loss is the sum of all these three and when you add these up you get 256,755,789 BTUs.